-A story how one software company organized healthcare online courses for over 500 hospitals and thousands of users.
+A story how one software company organized a full cycle of learning for over 500 hospitals and thousands of users.

-Dynamic healthcare environment, technology development, and constant onboarding process provide a continuous need for staff training and retraining in the healthcareorganizations.
+Dynamic healthcare environment, technology development, and constant onboarding process provide a continuous need for staff training in the organizations of the healthcare industry.
 Hospitals, laboratories, and other medical institutions not only need to provide continuous medical education and certification for their employees but also comply with numerous governmental regulations and stay within a constrained budget.
 Medical personnel, in its turn, due to a heavy workload cannot be pulled from the main job duties to attend lectures, seminars or conferences.
-That is why medical institutions find the solution in online training delivered with the help of a Learning Management System (LMS).
+That is why medical institutions find the solution in online training delivered with the help of a Learning Management System.

 An LMS becomes an ideal training solution both for personnel seeking ways to learn at its own pace and healthcare administrators feeling the need to train numerous employees according to their job duties.